bitcod3r/bitcod3r.github.io/about.md

 <section id="one">
 	<div class="inner">
 		<header class="major">
-			<h1>Elements</h1>
+			<h1>About me</h1>
 		</header>

 <!-- Content -->
 <h2 id="content">Programming National Championship</h2>
-<p>As every story it has a starting point.
+<p>As every story, it has a starting point.
 Back at 2009, when I was close to finish my seniority at Escuela Politénica Nacional, a small team decided to be part of the National Championship.
 (continue with deatils about the organization and methodology used (iconix) ...
 Pictures using two column format.
 Another paragrahp and finally a full width image)
 </p>
 <div class="row">